WHO CAN JOIN?

 In order to participate in the local sports programs, athletes must be able to take part within a ratio of one volunteer to every three or four athletes, depending on the sport.
 If the athlete requires a greater level of supervision and support to fully participate and to ensure the safety of themselves and others, special arrangements must be made ahead of time with the Sports Program Coordinator.
-If Special Olympics NWT is unable to provide enough coaches/volunteers to offer one to one supervision for an athlete who cannot participate within the ratio, the athlete is required to bring a support person with them to all practices, local competitions and events.
+Where an athlete who cannot participate within the ratio, the athlete is required to bring a support person with them to all practices, local competitions and events.

 Special Olympics prides itself on providing programs for each skill level.
 Athletes are grouped (divisioned) based on their abilities, so they are competing at similar skill levels.
 We ensure that people of all levels and abilities have a chance to play and compete.

 Definition of a Special Olympics athlete

 Must have an intellectual disability; a cognitive delay, or a development disability, that is, functional limitations in both general learning and adaptive skills.
 Intellectual Disability refers to substantial limitations in present functioning.
 It is characterized by significantly sub-average intellectual functioning, existing concurrently with related limitations in two or more of the following applicable adaptive skill areas including communication, self-care, home living, social skills, community use, self-direction, health and safety, functional academics, leisure and work.